lukazmm/epoch/README.md

 `epoch` is a collection of utilities, examples, and binaries used to adapt finite element methods to Numerical Relativity

 ## Project Structure
-- `build` - Untracked folder where build artifacts go
-- `packages` - Packages which must be compiled (rather than being provided by apt)
-    - `build` - Build directory for packages
 - `include` - Public header files
 - `src` - Private source files
 - `bins` - Executable projects
 - `tests` - Executable tests
 - `libs` - External libraries
+- `packages` - Packages which must be compiled
 - `scripts` - Scripts used by CMAKE and for analysis

 ## Prerequisites